JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 The goal is to maximize QoS by utilizing the available resources of distributed system (workers).

-### Work-API
+## Work-API
+Implemented by the Producer and used by the Worker.

-The Producer employs a `zeromq ROUTER` socket, that is waiting for requests and returning a task.
+The Producer implements a `zeromq.ROUTER` socket, that is waiting for requests and returning a task.
+The Worker implements a `zeromq.REQ` socket, that is requesting tasks from the Producer's `zeromq.ROUTER` socket.

-The communication is a two-part process:
+The communication is request-reply structure:
 1. The Worker sends a `REQ`
 2. The Producer replies with a `REP`

+### Load Balancing
+This is often referred to as the [Load Balancing Pattern](https://zguide.zeromq.org/docs/chapter3/#The-Load-Balancing-Pattern).
+This approach maximises the resource utilization of the workers.

-#### Request-Reply Structure
+#### General Request-Reply Structure
 `REQ:` A dict that defines the type of request and optional additional information.
 ```python
 req = {